Straight-Tuck End Carton (STE) or Aeroplane-Tuck Carton is one of the most common styles of carton, the closure panel

-Cartoning machine or cartoner takes a considerable portion of the packaging machines provided and sought in the market.
+Cartoning machine or cartoner packaging machine takes a considerable portion of the packaging machines provided and sought in the market.
 Our purpose of elaborating this guide is that customers can refer to it before purchasing an automatic cartoning machine so that during their procurement they can have a comprehensive and to-depth review of the options they have, thus selecting the correct one.

 We’ve mentioned the importance of procuring qualified and reliable packaging machinery and the negative impacts of an unqualified one purchased, which are principal as follows:

 In this guide, we’d not only cover details about the machine itself but as well things about the package itself: the variety of cartons, ways of closing and seal, etc., so that the reader can evaluate, based on their demands and specifications of the product, the adequate automatic cartoning machine for their project.